Legal Aid was available for personal injury and medical negligence claims until the end of the last century.

-This changed in 2000 when the availability of legal aid was abolished for most types of personal injury cases.
-(Legal aid is still available in a small minority of clinical negligence cases.)
+The position changed in 2000 when the government abolished legal aid for most personal injury cases.
+(Legal aid is still available in a very limited number of clinical negligence cases.)

-Since 2000, Conditional Fee Agreements (CFAs), or No Win No Fee agreements as they are commonly known, have been used to fund personal injury claims.
+Since 2000, fee agreements, best known as No Win No Fee agreements have been used to fund personal injury claims.